priyank099/Pizza-Sales/README.md

 # Pizza Sales Dashboard

 This Pizza Sales Dashboard provides an insightful and interactive overview of sales performance for a pizza business.
-The dashboard is designed for data-driven decision-making, showcasing key metrics, trends, and visualizations that highlight sales patterns and customer preferences.
+The dashboard is designed in POWER BI for data-driven decision-making, showcasing key metrics, trends, and visualizations that highlight sales patterns and customer preferences.

 ## Page 1: Overview
 The first page delivers an overview of key metrics, trends, and overall sales performance.